swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 > Implementation note: The logic for determining whether a child scope is in Minimal or Strict mode is currently implemented in `swift::contextUsesConcurrencyFeatures()`.

-Imported Objective-C declarations belong to a scope with Minimal concurrency checking.
+Imported C declarations belong to a scope with Minimal concurrency checking.

 ### `@predatesConcurrency` attribute on nominal declarations